hollyouellette/Amazon_Vine_Analysis/README.md

 The purpose of this analysis was to analyze the relationship between review outcomes for a particular product category and whether the review was written by a member of the paid Amazon Prime program.

 In my analysis specifically, I analyzed the data for Pet Products.
 First, using PySpark, I performed the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance and load the transformed data into pdAdmin.
-Next I used PySpark to determine if there is any bias toward favorable reviews from vine members in the Pet Products Dataset.
+Next, I used PySpark to determine if there is any bias toward favorable reviews from vine members in the Pet Products Dataset.

 ## Results